Oakdale Cemetery

 During the mid-1800s, Wilmington was a populated urban port city and an ideal setting for the state’s first rural cemetery.
 In December 1852, the legislature granted a charter for sixty-five acres of land in the northeastern city limits on Burnt Mill Creek.
 The parcel sold for $1,100.
 In 1854, the first plots were sold and the first person buried at Oakdale was six-year old Anne DeRossett.

-Oakdale’s tranquil environment prompted many families to relocate transfer relatives from other burial places to Oakdale.
+Oakdale’s tranquil environment prompted many families to relocate relatives from other burial places to Oakdale.
 This explains the many gravestones with pre-1855 markings.
-Many of the Confederate fallen at the Battle of Fort Fisher (1865) ,and four hundred victims of 1862 are buried in the cemetery.
+Many of the Confederates fallen at the Battle of Fort Fisher (1865) and four hundred victims of 1862 are buried in the cemetery.

 Notable burials include Governor Edward Dudley, the state’s first popularly elected governor; Confederate Attorney General George Davis; John Newland Maffitt, an officer in the Confederate States Navy, and Confederate spy, Rose O’Neal Greenhow.
 In the cemetery, there are designated sections for families and groups such as Free Masons and Odd Fellows.
 Among the interred are state politicians, war veterans, writers, and architects.